From well known cities like Lisbon and Porto to smaller villages and medieval towns, Portugal has plenty to discover.

 Why visit Lisbon: There are just too many reasons to list why you should make a visit to Lisbon.
 This lovely hilly city has sights, museums, nightlife, delicious dining, sunshine and friendly people.
 We can’t wait to return!
 Lisbon also makes a great home base for day trips to other favorite places on this list.

-Why visit Porto: The old part of the city along the Duoro river is a UNESCO Heritage Site, and the opportunity for port tasting just makes it even sweeter!
-Wine lovers should definitely make a detour to the Duoro Valley wine country.
+Why visit Porto: The old part of the city along the Douro river is a UNESCO Heritage Site, and the opportunity for port tasting across the bridge just makes it even sweeter!
+Wine lovers should definitely make a detour to the Douro Valley wine country.
 Look for our guide to visiting the valley without a car.

 Why visit Sintra: The Pena Palace at Sintra looks like something out of a fairytale with fanciful turrets and bright yellow paint against blue skies.
 Be sure to check out the extensive gardens as well.
 Stop by the nearby harbor city of Cascais afterward for an evening drink or afternoon ice cream.